nilearn/nilearn/doc/introduction.rst

 If you do not get any errors, you have installed nilearn correctly.

-Downloading the development version ....................................
+Installing the development version ....................................

-As an alternative to using pip, and only in the case if you want the latest nilearn version you can do so by using git.
+**Downloading** As an alternative to using pip, and only in the case if you want the latest nilearn version you can do so by using git.

 * **Under Windows or Max OSX**, you can easily to that by going to